gtsop/babel-jest-boost/README.md

 Any import statements within this particular file will not be re-written.

-# TODO
+# ROADMAP

-- [ ] Refactor/clean up the codebase
-- [ ] Add coprehensive tests
-- [ ] Investigate typescript implementation
-- [ ] Try on various codebases and add tests that will ensure compatibility on future versions
-- [ ] Expose caching configuration (current caching increases RAM usage by a lot, give the option to shut it down at the cost of more CPU usage)
+- 0.1.11 Ensure all different import/export syntaxes are properly treated.
+- 0.1.12 Pre-commit linst, format test and github action to test again.
-- [ ] Figure out how to relief the user from having to pass in the jestConfig object.
+- 0.1.13 Expose ready-made transformer to relief the user from having to pass in the jestConfig object.

-##
+- 0.1.14 Ensure all different `jest.mock` calls are properly treated.
+- 0.1.15 Expose debugging options to the user (like printing which imports are being rewritten, or the transpiled output of a particular file).
+- 0.1.16 Expose a jest reporter to print a high-level overview of what the plugin did within the run (and potientialy report barel file statistics)
+- 0.1.17 Performance testing: Fork some open-source codebases, integrate `babel-jest-boost` and test to measure the performance increase.
+Do this in the CI/CD pipeline
+- 0.1.18 Figure out automatic changelog, version increase, github release, npm publish actions